papomail/Daily_QA_UCLH/README.md

 # How to use it

-The script runs in command line taking the path to folder with the DQA data as a single argument.
+The script runs in command line taking the path to the folder with the DQA data as a single argument.
 Assuming the following folder structure:

     ├── ...